tamm2005/Fixed-Income-Analytics-Pricing-and-Risk-Management/note.md

 # Compound Interest
 - With simple interest, the interest rate is only ever applied to the original principal, interest is never paid on accumulated interest
-- This limites the growth ptotential under simple interest
+- This limits the growth potential under simple interest
 - Compounding interest is the act of adding interest to the principal so that interest is now charged on interest previously paid
 - The most basic case of compounding is annual compounding
 - **Annually compounded interest** is interest that is added to the principal once per year so that interest in the next year is levied on the interest charged so far as well as the principal